-- • To disable the automatic management feature: - 1.
-Click the PDU folder.
+► To disable the automatic management feature:

 Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 109).
+See Naming the PDU (on page 129).

 - 2. Click Setup in the Settings section.
 The Pdu Setup dialog appears. - 3.
 Deselect the Peripheral Device Auto Management checkbox. - 4.
 Click OK.